mrpbueno/bosssec/README.md

 Return to the module list and install the Boss-Secretary module.

 ## Usage and Configuration
-After installation, the module will be available in the FreePBX menu.
+After installation, the module will be available in the FreePBX® menu.

 Navigate to Applications > Boss-Secretary.